Filozoff/BlogArticles/Article003/article003.md

 }
 ```

 By default, after generating public interface, compiler verifies it.
-The `-no-verify-emitted-module-interface"` parameter disables that verification.
+The `-no-verify-emitted-module-interface` parameter disables that verification.
 In our case we only need generated file and its verification is not required.
-`xcbeautify` is not a mandatory here, but it is nice to have.
+[`xcbeautify`](https://github.com/cpisciotta/xcbeautify) is not a mandatory here, but it is nice to have.
 It prints nicely the building output which we may use in case of encountered build error.

 ### Extracting the public interface